Seattle Meat Dudes on : What Makes Great Barbecue

 Our Local Meats are Soured In Seattle

 At Lady Jaye we make it easy to eat local in Seattle.
 We receive 90% of our meat from Pure Country Farms about 180 miles away from our restaurant in West Seattle.
-They harvest 12-15 cattle per week.
+In addition, they harvest 12-15 cattle per week.
 That is a not a large number.
 Now compare that to the huge facilities that are processing 1,000-10,000 per week down the road.
 How do YOU think the quality of meat is affected when you process 15 vs 1,000?
 Or 10,000?

 Let’s talk about Pure Country Farms in Ephrata Washington: